QMCPACK/qmcpack/docs/intro_wavefunction.rst

 .. _spo-lcao:

-Linear combination of atomic orbitals (LCAO) with Gassian and/or Slater-type basis sets
+Linear combination of atomic orbitals (LCAO) with Gaussian and/or Slater-type basis sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section we describe the use of localized basis sets to expand the ``sposet``.
 The general form of a single particle orbital in this case is given by: